Portkey-AI/Rubeus/README.md

 ## Key Features

 - :globe_with_meridians: **Interoperability:** Write once, run with any provider.
 Switch between __ models from __ providers seamlessly.
 - :arrows_counterclockwise: **Fallback Strategies:** Don't let failures stop you.
-If one provider fails, Rubeus automatically switches to another.
+If one provider fails, Rubeus can automatically switch to another.
 - :recycle: **Retry Strategies:** Temporary issues shouldn't mean manual re-runs.
-Rubeus automatically retries failed requests.
+Rubeus can automatically retry failed requests.
 - :balance_scale: **Load Balancing:** Distribute load effectively across multiple API keys or providers based on custom weights.
 - :memo: **Unified API Signature:** If you've used OpenAI, you already know how to use Rubeus.